evereverland/2019/journal/2022-04-09-legacy-project-observations.md

 There will be a point in time when sufficient remarkable lives are open for gaming.
 After that there will be no looking back to the time when there was no looking back.

+***

+Below is the start of another approach.
+More Later.

 ## Who